-The Fargo-Moorhead Metropolitan Council of Governments (Metro COG) held a virtual public hearing via Zoom Video Communications on Thursday, January 14, 2021 at 10:00 a.m., during the regularly scheduled Transportation Technical Committee meeting, to consider public comments regarding a proposed amendment to the 2021-2024 Transportation Improvement Program (TIP) for the FM Metropolitan Area.
+The Fargo-Moorhead Metropolitan Council of Governments (Metro COG) will hold a virtual public meeting via Zoom Video Communications on Thursday, January 14, 2021 at 10:00 a.m. to consider public comments regarding a proposed amendment to the 2021-2024 Transportation Improvement Program (TIP) for the FM Metropolitan Area.
 The proposed amendment to the 2021-2024 TIP reflects new or updated federally funded projects within the Metropolitan Planning Area (MPA) and reflects the recently approved Minnesota and North Dakota State Transportation Improvement Programs (STIP).

 A public notice was published in the Forum of Fargo-Moorhead on Wednesday, January 6, 2021, advertising the public meeting, how to request more information, and detailed public comment information such as where to send written comments regarding the proposed amendment.
-The public notice advertised that the public meeting would occur at 10:00 AM on January 14, 2021 during the Transportation Technical Committee (TTC) meeting, and stated that public comments will be accepted until 12:00 p.m. (noon) on Thursday, January 21, 2021 or at the subsequent Policy Board meeting.
-There were no public comments received at the public hearing and as of the writing of this memo, no written comments have been received.
+The public notice advertised that the public meeting will occur at 10:00 AM on January 14, 2021 during the Transportation Technical Committee (TTC) meeting, and states that public comments will be accepted until 12:00 p.m. (noon) on Thursday, January 21, 2021 or at the subsequent Policy Board meeting.
+As of the writing of this memo, no written comments have been received.